MarioTraina/nycda_aboutme/README.md

 ## Added image of Feynman for header link with brief description.

-added some more images of Feynman
+Added some more images of Feynman

+Added image and brief description of Alan Watts